bnikom/employement-directory/README.md

 #### Multer:
 popular file uplaod library

-## Things I would add in the future
+## To add for future development
-I did not have time to fully implement all of the testing features I wanted.
+1. **TESTING** I did not have time to fully implement all of the testing features I wanted.
 I unfortunately learned that I can't do Node API testing with jest in this app because create-react-app does not allow changing the jest testing environment in package.json.

-I did not include any validation in the form for submitting or updating an employee.
-In the future you would need validation for submitting the required fields, date validation etc. to make this a fully functioning directory. here's some validation in how Mongoose accepts values into the schema, but I could always improve it.
+2. **VALIDATION** I did not include any validation in the form for submitting or updating an employee.
+In the future you would need validation for submitting the required fields, date validation etc. to make this a fully functioning directory.
+There's some validation in how Mongoose accepts values into the schema, but I could always improve it.
 If I wanted to be super fancy I could have made another database to store the images uploaded, but again I felt storing them on the server worked just fine and wanted to put my efforts elsewhere.

-Add proptypes

-## Things I would improve or change
+3. **PROP-TYPES** Usually I prefer having some sort of type checker, but due to time constraints I did not.
+In the future they would be useful.

+## Improvements/Changes
-I don't think I necessarily needed to use Redux in this project, but I already committed to the decision.
-In the future I would improve the responsiveness of the site.
-Adding some media queries or a uniform css style would be nice.
+1. I don't think I necessarily needed to use Redux in this project, but I already committed to the decision.
+2. Improve the responsiveness of the site.
+Adding some media queries for a uniform UI experience would be nice.